Wage compression: Uncertainty of employee ability

 Gross, Guo and Charness (2015) found that managers or wage setting functions within a firm compress wages to a greater extent based on their uncertainty of employee abilities.
 Thus, firms that are unable to distinguish a high skilled employee from a low skill employee tend to set a wage that is above that of the market clearing wage for low skilled workers and below the market clearing wage for high skill workers.
 Due to the fact that firms do not want to undervalue potentially high skilled workers but also not overvalue low skilled workers resulting in compressed wages between the groups.

 Advancement of technology

-Autor and Salomons (2018) describe how advancements is technology increase levels of wage compression in the workplace.
-Their work suggests that as advancements are made, low skilled workers are often replaced for low-cost and efficient programs.
+Autor and Salomons (2018) describe how advancements in technology in businesses increase levels of wage compression in the workplace.
+Their work suggests that as advancements in technology are made, low skilled workers are often replaced for lower-cost and more efficient machines, such as robots.
 Wage compression can present itself in numerous ways and effect contrasting groups differently, decreasing the demand for these low-skilled workers creates much greater wage pressure and potentially subsequent wage compression.

 Globalisation

 Through similar mechanisms as the aforementioned advancements in technology, globalisation and increased competition enabled by trade can add significant pressure to wages in economies with more expensive, or less efficient labour markets, via decreased demand for domestic labour.
-Countries such as China and India, with very strong export capabilities in manufacturing and other markets will simply out-compete other countries that are required to pay higher wages to employees.
+Countries such as China and India, with very strong export capabilities in manufacturing and other markets, will simply out-compete other countries, via absolute and comparative advantages, that are required to pay higher wages to employees and follow costly regulations.